What area measures

 Height = perpendicular distance.
 If you can only measure the slant, use Heron's formula (for triangles) or drop a perpendicular first.

-Five common area mistakes
+Common area mistakes

 Most area errors are unit mistakes, height mix-ups, or π / 2π confusion.